pauleveritt/pauleveritt.github.io/src/productive/ui/start_vc/index.rst

 PyCharm's ``Project`` tool is a very smart folder browser.
 We'll show this by putting our Todo app under version control and seeing how PyCharm can do work for us, with colors indicating VCS status.
+We also show how PyCharm works with Python requirements.

 `Source for this step <https://github.com/pauleveritt/pauleveritt.github.io/tree/master/src/productive/ui/start_vc>`_